MBeliou/shadcn-dioxus/packages/web/src/content/components/kbd.md

 ---
 title: Kbd
-description: Displays keyboard input or shortcuts.
+description: Used to display textual user input from keyboard.
 component: true
 ---